-Contact information: Shopper’s Voice collects your contact information, such as name, complete postal address, and email address, in order for you to participate in Shopper’s Voice programs and sweepstakes events.
-For example, your name and postal address are required to receive product samples, valuable trial coupons, product information and other offers via postal mail.
-Your email address and complete postal address are required to receive email offers.
+Contact information: As part of our surveys, you will be asked to provide us with your contact information, such as your name, complete postal address, and email address.
+This information is required so that we are able to facilitate our programs and sweepstakes events to you.
+For example, we would need your name and postal address to mail you product samples, valuable trial coupons, product information, and other offers.
+Likewise, we would need your email address and complete postal address to send you any email offers.

-Survey Information: Shopper’s Voice conducts the Consumer Product Survey, which includes questions regarding your household’s product usage, brand preferences, shopping habits, hobbies & interests (such as reading and sports), health conditions, wellness products, as well as demographic information (such as number of people in household, age range, gender, and household income range).
-We ask three required questions (age range, gender, and income range) and the rest of the questions are optional.
-Your responses enable us and our partner companies to provide you with the most relevant offers for your household.
-Many of our partners create offers especially for people with certain interests and demographic characteristics.
+Consumer Product Survey Information: As you participate in our Consumer Product Survey, you will be asked to answer questions regarding your or your household’s product usage, brand preferences, shopping habits, hobbies & interests (such as reading and sports), health conditions, and preferences for wellness products.
+You may also be asked to provide demographic information, such as your age range, gender, the number of people in your household, and household income range.
+Such responses will enable us and our clients to provide you with the most relevant offers for your household.
+For example, many of our clients create offers, especially for people with certain interests and demographic characteristics.

-Third Party Information: Shopper’s Voice and our partner companies may use additional information from other companies to help improve our products and services and to provide you with more relevant information and offers.
+Third-Party Information: Shopper’s Voice and our clients may collect and use additional information from third parties, where, for example, you may have given permission to those third parties to share your information with others like us.
+We use this third-party information to help improve our products and services, as well as to provide you with more relevant product information and offers.

 Online Activity: Shopper's Voice may collect certain information about your online activity as explained below in more detail under Cookies and Online Activities.

-Partner Companies: By supplying your contact information and survey responses, you agree that we may share your information with our partner companies so they may provide you samples, information and offers that may be most relevant to you.
-We have contractual agreements with our partner companies to ensure that the information they receive from us is handled securely.
+- Clients: By supplying your contact information and survey responses, you agree that we may share your information with our clients so they may provide you samples, information and offers that may be most relevant to you.
+We have contractual agreements with our clients to ensure that the information they receive from us is handled securely.
 However, our email messages may contain links to other sites not affiliated with Shopper’s Voice and may have privacy practices that differ from those of Shopper’s Voice.
-We encourage you to review the privacy policies of any third party site you may link to from our email messages.
+We encourage you to review the privacy policies of any third-party site you may link to from our email messages.